thapapradeep884/week-6-12194940-/README.md

 **5.3. ros2 launch**

-In order to run the launch file created, we enter into the earlier created directory and run the following commands:
+We enter the previously generated directory and issue the following commands to launch the launch file:

 ```
 cd launch